-From there, Gordon Blankenship of Keokuk, Iowa, making his first appearance at the 1/2-mile this season, took the lead and never relinquished it in winning the 15-lapper.
+From there, Gordon Blankenship of Keokuk, Iowa, making his first appearance at the half-mile this season, took the lead and never relinquished it in winning the 15-lapper.
 Dick Oldham and Phil Reece, both of Des Moines too place and show, Mike Brooks of Hartford, Iowa nabbed fourth and George Barton of Ankeny, Iowa was fifth.
 Oldham took trophy dash and first heat honors, while Brooks and Reece grabbed heat wins as well.
 Don Hoffman of Des Moines took the consolation.

 Keokuk's Lem Blankenship set a new track record, besting Liscomb, Iowa's Bob Bonzer's old mark with a time of 24.24 seconds.

 Saturday night was reserved for the super modifieds.
 A hearty crowd of 3,505 race fans were on hand to see the very best in the Midwest compete.

-In the 25-lap feature, Joey Saldana of Lincoln, Neb., edged Kansas City's Dick Sutcliffe in the feature that paid the winner $500.
+In the 25-lap feature, Joe Saldana of Lincoln, Neb., edged Kansas City's Dick Sutcliffe in the feature that paid the winner $500.
 Jerry Blundy of Galesburg, who set fast time (22.11) took third.
 Del Schmitt of Topeka and Jerry "Flea" Atkin of Holt City, Mo., rounded out the top five finishers.

 Saldana won the trophy dash and first heat.
-Sutcliffe, Ralphie Blackett of of Des Moines won the third heat and Bill Utz of Sedalia, Mo., took the consolation victory.
+Sutcliffe, Ralphie Blackett of Des Moines won the third heat and Bill Utz of Sedalia, Mo., took the consolation victory.